 I. Except as mentioned in this paragraph, the proceedings and the adjudication will be confidential to the parties and to the Code Administrator

 II.
-The Code Administrator may refer the matter to the DSA Disciplinary Committee in accordance with the provisions of the DSA Consumer Code of Practice
+The Code Regulator may refer the matter to the DSA Disciplinary Committee in accordance with the provisions of the DSA Consumer Code of Practice